MichaelCurrin/workflow-builder/index.md

       push:
         branches: main
   ```
 - `main.yml` - Triggered on a commit or push to your main branch or any branch with a Pull Request.
 Ignore changes to markdown files (docs).
+Note that anything in `docs` directory that is not markdown (such as an image or YAML) will still trigger a deploy.
     ```yaml
     on:
       push: